alexklibisz/elastiknn/docs/pages/api.md

 ## Nearest Neighbor Queries

-Elastiknn provides a query called `elastiknn_nearest_neighbors`, which can be used in a `GET /_search` request just like standard Elasticsearch queries.
+Elastiknn provides a query called `elastiknn_nearest_neighbors`, which can be used in a `GET /_search` request just like standard Elasticsearch queries, as well as in combination with standard Elasticsearch queries.

+### General Structure

 The general query structure looks like this: